Hamad International Airport

 Baggage

-At Hamad International Airport, baggage trolleys are provided free of charge and porters are available to help you with your luggage, for a fixed fee.
+At Hamad International Airport, baggage trolleys are provided for free and if you need some extra help, porters are available for a fee.
 If you have oversized baggage to check in, make your way to the last counters of check-in Rows 3 and 8.

 As with all airports, baggage guidelines are provided by the airlines, so to confirm the weight, size and number of bags you’re able to take with you on your flight, you’ll need to consult your airline directly.